NoroffFEU/programming-foundations-ca-ttowntom/README.md

 # Programming Foundations CA

-Optional goals -> UI can be found in the index.htmnl file or at https://pf-thr.netlify.app/
+Optional goals -> UI can be found in the index.html file or at https://pf-thr.netlify.app/

 # Smartphone Object